Epinova/Epinova.InRiverConnector/README.md

 Visit <yourSiteRoot>/inriverapi/inriverdataimport/get, with an added HTTP header `apikey: <key-from-your-settings>`.
 This should return 200 OK along with a greeting.

+# Config in Episerver

+- You can now add a setting (appSettings) `InRiverPimConnector.ResourceFolderName` to set your own folder name for the imported resources.
+Defaults to `ImportedResources`.

 # Changes from original connector

 ## inRiverAssociations